It still happens.

 "It definitely changed me," she said.
 "I always was good at sports and didn't have to work that hard and didn't understand other people working hard and setting goals."

-In college, "All of a sudden I was one
+In college, "All of a sudden I was one of the worst runners on the team.

 Even with asthma, she was a dynamo in high school.